FudaWiki/fudawiki-files/hanafuda/games/echobo.md

 ## Dealer's Card Selection
 The dealer holds six cards in their hand as a stack.

 > To facilitate choosing the cards, the stack should be in order: The earliest month is on the front, and the latest month is on the back.
+However, it is not required to do this if you are unfamiliar with the card month sequence.
 {.is-info}

 At the beginning of every round, the dealer hides the cards in hand from the bettors, and **cycles through the cards** in hand until the **card they have chosen is on the front of the stack**.